 On your acne journey, you've probably heard a lot of different options and solutions to get your breakouts under control.
-And it might seem like every conversation is laced in new mind-numbing advice that might or might not work.
+And it might seem like every conversation is laced with new mind-numbing advice that might or might not work.
 But when it comes to exercise, there is proof in the pudding.

 What affects your internal health also affects your external health.

 It is no secret that exercise is an essential part of everyday health and vitality.
-The issue is that most people don't actually take the time to do it.
+The issue is that most people don't take the time to do it.

 It wasn't until I saw the benefits of consistent exercise that I realized a unique correlation between working out and clear skin.
-Coming from a person that had breakouts on the regular, I began to notice that my skin not only got better, but it looked hydrated and full of life.
+Coming from a person who had breakouts on the regular, I began to notice that my skin not only got better, but it looked hydrated and full of life.

 Here is how it all works: